 2. Let your personality come out

 “If you’re too scripted, people will pick up on that and feel like you aren’t a real person or say the same thing to everyone just to get what you want.
-I’m not saying that you shouldn’t have a planned out elevator speech—but show emotion, inflection, and be okay changing it for your audience,” says Kahn.
+I’m not saying that you shouldn’t have a planned out elevator pitch—but show emotion, inflection, and be okay changing it for your audience,” says Kahn.

 “For example, when I was in a job transition, I would say, ‘Hello, my name is Whitney Kahn, and I’m looking to meet people and companies that…[align with my desire to make an impact] or [allow me to lead teams].’
 Then I would end it with, ‘Again, my name is Whitney Kahn, K-A-H-N, unlike Genghis, Chaka, or ‘Wrath of.’’
 The last line was actually the only thing that mattered, because everyone came away with a smile and asked me more about who I was.”